 Why I love physical non-toy gifts for kids

-It would be a shame to minimize a child’s interests because it didn’t match a specific gender.
-Instead, let’s match gifts to the child not their label.
+It would be a shame to minimize a child’s interests because it didn’t match a specific gendered expectation.
+Let’s make sure we’re matching gifts to each child, honoring what they truly love.

 Non-toy gifts are great in pairings